codacy/docs/docs/repositories-configure/configuring-code-patterns.md

 ## Configuring tools and code patterns using the Codacy UI

-!!! note
-    If you update the configurations of a repository that follows a [coding standard](../organizations/using-coding-standards.md), Codacy copies the coding standard configurations to the repository and the repository stops following the coding standard.
-You can then customize the repository configurations without affecting the coding standard.<!-- TODO ALA-1104 review (and potentially remove) -->

 To configure the tools and code patterns for a repository using the Codacy UI:

 1. Open your repository **Code patterns** page.